Justinmemphis/CodingDojo/challenges/2024-10-08-name-that-number/challenge.md

 # Name That Number

 User experience!
-At least, that's what your project manage told you when they introduced this user story.
+At least, that's what your project manager told you when they introduced this user story.
 "As a user, I need to be able to read all numbers displayed in the application as English words without needing to translate them myself."
 Seems like a bit of unnecessary hand-holding to you, but all you get to vote on is how many story points this feature will be worth.
 Oh well, at least it's a good opportunity to practice your TDD on company time.
-For this task, you'll need to write a function that takes in a six-digit number and returns it's string representation as English words.
+For this task, you'll need to write a function that takes in a six-digit number and returns its string representation as English words.
 For example, `578119` becomes `"five hundred and seventy eight thousand one hundred and nineteen"`.

 ## Business Rules/Errata